I love holidays and trivia. Much of my writing combines these two passions.

 - More than 1.3 million pounds of spaghetti were sold in grocery stores throughout the United States in 2000.

-- Italians eat their spaghetti by twisting them around the forks alone, unlike Americans who use both the fork and spoon.
+- Italians eat their spaghetti by twisting it around the forks alone, unlike Americans who use the fork and spoon.

 How to Say Spaghetti In Other Languages

 It ain't just called spaghetti.
 Different countries say spaghetti differently:

 - Maori: pākēti

 Making spaghetti at home from scratch is a great way to celebrate National Spaghetti Day and make a dinner everyone will enjoy; plus, it's an easy dish to make.
 Homemade pastas are light and fluffy.
 They are not like the boxed pre-made macaroni we are used to.

 Most people serve their spaghetti with a sauce, usually tomato sauce.
 Sometimes meats like beef or sausage are added.
 Other times this homemade pasta is served with oil and garlic, pesto, mushroom, or a clam sauce.
 Here's what you will need to make your own pasta:

 - 3 tablespoons water